kovidgoyal/calibre/manual/edit.rst

 in the book.
 Every line in the report is hot-linked.
 Double clicking a line jumps to the place in the book where that item is used or defined (as appropriate).
-For example, in the :guilabel:`Links` view, you can double click entries the :guilabel:`Source` column to jump to where the link is defined and entries in the :guilabel:`Target` column to jump to where the link points.
+For example, in the :guilabel:`Links` view, you can double click entries in the :guilabel:`Source` column to jump to where the link is defined and entries in the :guilabel:`Target` column to jump to where the link points.

 .. image:: images/reports-ss.png